Cost of LivingUpdated May 2026

 Is the Mississippi state average different from Jackson's?

-Mississippi's state average for cost of living is $3,337, which is actually higher than Jackson's $3,167.
-Jackson is one of the more affordable cities within Mississippi for this category.
+Mississippi's state average for cost of living is $3,308, which is lower than Jackson's average of $3,352.
+This means Jackson is on the pricier side even within its own state.

 How much does cost of living cost in Jackson?